alexander-hunt/Moffat-Bay/docs/DEVELOPMENT.md

 ```

 On Windows PowerShell, set `$env:MYSQL_ROOT_PASSWORD` for the current session before running the
 script.
-It creates the configured application database and `moffat_bay_test` if needed, grants
+It creates the configured application database and `moffat_bay_test` if needed, creates
-the configured `MYSQL_USER` access to both, applies pending Alembic migrations, and (re)loads the
+and grants a non-root configured `MYSQL_USER` access to both, applies pending Alembic migrations,
-fixed fictional development dataset.
-Re-running it is safe: it does not drop databases or tables.
+and (re)loads the fixed fictional development dataset.
+Re-running it is safe: it does not drop
+databases or tables.

 The helper writes `TEST_DATABASE_URL` to the ignored `.env` file.
 It must target the disposable
 `moffat_bay_test` database; database-marked pytest tests use it and clear their data after every